The Shore Club Turks And Caicos Named #1 Resort In The Caribbean, Bermuda And Bahamas In Travel + Leisure Magazine

 Meredith Corporation's travel authority reveals 2019 "World's Best" list, spotlighting best hotels around the world

-NEW YORK, July 10, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Travel + Leisure magazine announced the results of its annual World's Best Awards, with The Shore Club Turks and Caicos named #1 in the category of Top 25 Resort Hotels in the Caribbean, Bermuda, and the Bahamas.
+NEW YORK, July 10, 2019 /PRNewswire/ -- Travel + Leisure magazine announced the results of its annual World's Best Awards, with The Shore Club Turks and Caicos named #1 in the category of Top 25 Resort Hotels in the Caribbean, Bermuda, and the Bahamas.
 This is the first time in recent years that a Turks & Caicos resort has received top honors.

 As the first and only resort on Long Bay Beach in Providenciales, The Shore Club has opened to major acclaim in the last two years, receiving praise and positive feedback from guests, travelers, industry professionals and media.
 Alongside the 106 ocean-view suites with private verandas and four luxury Villas, four pools, 820 feet of beachfront, a Dune Spa and Wellness Center, water sports, Japanese-Peruvian cuisine, the luxury resort stands apart due to its unbeatable location on the world's best beach and engaging and anticipatory service.